JoaoGFarias/JoaoGFarias.github.io/_posts/2020-05-06-contract_testing_intro.markdown

 # Contract Testing with Pact & Kotlin: Introduction

-{% include figure image_path="/assets/images/contract_testing/intro/front.jpg" alt="Contrac" %}
+{% include figure image_path="/assets/images/contract_testing/intro/front.jpg" alt="Contract" %}

 Note: This post's content is part of my presentation on the [Automation Guild 2020 talk](https://guildconferences.com/conferences/automation-2020/) named _"Grow Your Automation Toolkit: Because when all you have is a hammer..."_.

 # The integration problem

 -------------
-Let's say you are responsible for the development of the Product service your ecommerce company.
+Let's say you are responsible for the development of the Product service your e-commerce company.
 The Product Service handles information about all aspects of a product, from including is storage
 -----------
 Say you are building a mobile app that will communicate with Google Pay for payment features.